soundpress/RulesOfNYC/docs/c04/index.rst

    (3) Small purchases.
 Changes to small purchases shall not bring the total value of the procurement to an amount greater than the small purchase limits.

    (4) Subcontracts.
-Changes to construction subcontracts shall be made in accordance with § 4-13(d) of these Rules.
+Changes to construction subcontracts shall be made in accordance with 9 RCNY § 4-13(d).

 (c) Adjustments of price or time for performance.
 The vendor may be entitled to a price adjustment for extra work performed or to be performed pursuant to a written change order.
 If any part of the contract work is necessarily delayed by a change order, the vendor may be entitled to an extension of time for performance.
 Adjustments to price shall be validated for reasonableness by using appropriate price and cost analysis.